Our Board

 Board meetings are held at least four times a year and are open to the public – if you would like to attend a meeting email: businesssupport@niscc.hscni.net

-The next Social Care Council Board meeting will be held on Wednesday 05 July 2023 in Council Suites 1 and 2 at the Social Care Council offices: 4th Floor James House, 2 Cromac Avenue, Belfast, BT7 2JA
+The next Social Care Council Board meeting will be held on Wednesday 11th October 2023 on the 4th Floor of James House, 2 Cromac Avenue, Belfast, BT7 2JA

 E-mail: businesssupport@niscc.hscni.net or Telephone: 028 9536 2952